mic-/neo-myth-menu/trunk/N64/NeoN64Menu/readme.txt

 which does not (this type may also sometimes have a .rom or .bin suffix);
 and finally, .n64, which has the bytes in a long swapped.
 The color of the game info will tell you if the game data is in the proper byte order or not.
-If it is white, the byte order is fine.
-If it is lavender, it is not.
+If it is green, the byte order is fine.
+If it is blue, it is not.
 This doesn't matter when loading from the SD card - the loader will automatically swap the data as it loads.
 The only thing it does is slow the loading down just slightly.
 It's more of a matter for games in the game flash.
-You can only play the game directly from flash when the byte order is correct (the game info is white).
-When the game info is lavender, the game cannot be directly run from the flash.
+You can only play the game directly from flash when the byte order is correct (the game info is green).
+When the game info is blue, the game cannot be directly run from the flash.
 If you are using a Neo2-SD or Neo2-Pro, the menu will copy the game from the flash to psram.
 It will swap the data as needed to allow it to run.
-If you are on a regular flash cart, they haven't any psram, so you cannot play games where the game info is not white.
+If you are on a regular flash cart, they haven't any psram, so you cannot play games where the game info is not green.
 The proper files to burn to flash to be directly playable are of the .v64 variety.

 The menu has the ability to boot Myth-aware homebrew.
 This is tied to the